philip-L/AlgoTrading/README.md

 ## Libraries & Environment

-Libraries can be found in requirements.txt (pip install requirements.txt)
+Libraries can be found in requirements.txt (pip install -r requirements.txt)

 Libraries of note:
 - finviz API